Solitary waves in the Ablowitz-Ladik equation with power-law nonlinearity: Analytical Considerations

 The variational (Euler-Lagrange) equations intended to provide stationary discrete solitons solutions, derived from Lagrangian (\ref{L}), in which ansatz (\ref{ansatz}) is substituted, read:

 The explicit form of the resulting equations is:

-The system of Eqs. (\ref{A}) and (\ref{a}) can be solved numerically for $A$ and $a$ for given $\Omega >0$ and $\sigma $.
-Although the solution of this system is still performed numerically, hence our approach is not fully analytical, the VA provides a significant simplification (if successful) of the problem, as it converts the infinite-dimensional original system into a much simpler $2\times 2$ nonlinear system for $(A,a)$.
+The system of Eqs. (\ref{A}) and (\ref{a}) can be solved numerically for variable $A$ and $a$ if $\Omega >0$ and $\sigma $ are given.
+Although the solution of this system is still performed numerically, hence our approach is not fully analytical, the VA provides a significant insight into the problem, as it converts the infinite-dimensional original system into a much simpler system of two equations (\ref{A}) and (\ref{a}) for $A$ and $a$.